 Students in years R-12 participate in a care group program as part of their learning.
-The program is coordinated by their primary teacher, care group (years 7-10)or advisory teacher (years 11-12).
-Care and advisory teachers are responsible for One Plans and are supported by our Learning Intervention Team and Student Wellbeing Leaders.
+The program is coordinated by their primary teacher, care group teacher (years 7-12).
+Care teachers are responsible for One Plans and are supported by our IESP Leader and Student Wellbeing Leaders.